 If so, it is evident that your child is struggling in school.
-But, how can you help your child when they are not openly discussing their issues with you?
+But how can you help your child when they are not openly discussing their issues with you?

 This is a challenging situation that most parents face today.
 Unfortunately, not only with teenagers but among preschoolers and elementary school goers, struggles are common.

-Therefore, we have created this article to help parents battling to help their children but have no idea where to start.
+Therefore, we have created this article to help parents who are battling to help their children but have no idea where to start.
 By the end of this article, you will get some perspective on how to help your child struggling in school.

 Signs That Your Child is Struggling in School